AJVancattenburch/my_portfolio/README.md

     - Once open, press `Ctrl + Shift + I` to open the developer tools in your browser, then open the `Network` tab.

     - You should see a request for a PDF file in the `Network` tab.
 That will typically be a string of numbers and letters followed by `?e=`.
-Reference the image below for an example of what you should be looking for:
+Reference the image below for an example of what you should be looking for, highlighted by the pink containers:

       <p>
         <img src="./src/assets/img/README_images/transcribed-document-url.png" class="img-fluid" width="75%" />